 The Death of a Saint

-The room was crowded; people were talking, laughing and sharing great stories.
-Yes, there were a lot of tears as well, but standing there amidst a concert of joy and sorrow, there was an overwhelming “peace that passes all understanding”.
+The room was crowded; people were talking laughing and sharing great stories.
+Yes, there were a lot of tears as well, but standing there amidst a concert of joy and sorrow there was an overwhelming “peace that passes all understanding”.
 This was the third funeral of an awesome Christian friend that I had to attend or officiate in the last month.
 So, it goes without saying, I’ve been thinking a lot about the topic of death and eternity lately.
-In one eulogy, I heard the curious Scripture of the psalmist “Precious in the sight of the Lord is the death of one of his faithful servants.”
+In one eulogy I heard the curious Scripture of the psalmist “Precious in the sight of the Lord is the death of one of his faithful servants.”
 Psalm 116:15.
-As I sat there, my mind began to wander and ponder (as it often does) on why the death of the saint is so precious to God.
+As I sat there in my mind began to wander and ponder (as it often does) on why the death of the saint is so precious to God.

-Here are a few thoughts about a “precious death”.
+Here are a few simple thoughts about a “precious death”.